earthai-tech/k-diagram/docs/source/user_guide/hist.rst

 visualizations, it's often crucial to inspect the fundamental characteristics of key metrics, such as prediction errors or the width of uncertainty intervals.
-The histogram and its smoothed counterpart, the Kernel Density Estimate (KDE), are primary tools for this task.
+The histogram and its smoothed counterpart, the Kernel Density Estimate (KDE) ():footcite:t:`Silverman1986`), are primary tools for this task.
+In practice, these visualizations are computed with array and scientific routines (:footcite:t:`harris2020array, 2020SciPy-NMeth`) and rendered with common plotting libraries (:footcite:t:`Hunter:2007, Waskom2021`).

 The :mod:`kdiagram.utils.hist` module provides straightforward functions for creating these essential distribution plots.